ankgoel8188/PyRCAC/README.md

 Dependencies:

-You need to have control, numpy and matplotlib libraries installed to run the code.
+You need to have control, numpy and matplotlib libraries installed on your machine to run the code.